 firstname.lastname@example.org (where "example.com" is your domain).

-World's Largest Registrar - GoDaddy.com — This extremely popular registrar (possibly the biggest today) offers .com domain names for $9.99 (plus 20 cents) per year ($6.99 plus 20 cents if you transfer from another registrar).
+GoDaddy — This extremely popular registrar (probably the biggest today) offers .com domain names for $9.99 (plus 20 cents) per year (or $6.99 plus 20 cents if you transfer from another registrar).
 They have a web interface to manage your domains, free web redirection (where people who visit your domain will get transferred to another web address of your choice), free starter web page, free parked page or free "for sale" page, and an optional private domain registration where your domain is registered in the name of a proxy company.
-They offer .com, .us, .biz, .info, .net, .org, .ws, .name, .tv, .co.uk, .me.uk and .org.uk.
-Note that (as with all registrars) the exact price varies depending on which domain you are registering (for example some domain suffixes are more expensive than others).
+They offer .com, .us, .biz, .info, .net, .org, .ws, .name, .tv, .co.uk, .me.uk and .org.uk, etc. Note that (as with all registrars) the exact price varies depending on which domain you are registering (for example some domain suffixes are more expensive than others).
 Both credit card and PayPal payments are accepted.

 1&1 Internet — This is primarily a large web host that is also a domain name registrar.
-You are charged $6.99 for .com, .org, .net, .us domains.
-They also offer .info domains for $0.99 (first year only) and .biz at $8.99.
+Like all registrars, there are different charges for different domain suffixes.
+For example, at the time I last checked, you pay $0.99 for a ".com" on your first year, then $14.99 per year thereafter.
 The fee includes private domain registration, which means that your particulars are hidden from public view (done by registering the domain in the name of a proxy company).
-You also get a free email account, DNS management, domain forwarding and masking, and a starter website with each domain.
-Both credit card and PayPal payments are accepted by this registrar.
+You also get a free email account and unlimited email forwarding, DNS management, a free SSL certificate for your domain, etc. Both credit card and PayPal payments are accepted by this registrar.

 Dotster.com — This fairly popular registrar provides fairly cheap domain prices ($15.75 plus 20 cents per domain), a convenient web interface to manage your domains, an optional privacy facility where your domain name is registered in the name of a proxy company, etc. They offer .com, .net, .org, .biz, .info, .us, .ca, .tv, .name, .cc, .de, .sr, .md, .co.uk, .us.com domains, etc. If you're transferring a domain here from other registrars, the price is even cheaper ($6.99 plus 20 cents).
 Both credit card and PayPal payments are accepted here.